Glossary

 How It Works

-Language models do not read text the way humans do.
+Language models don't read text the way humans do.
 They break text into tokens, which are typically 3-4 characters long.
 The word "understanding" might be two tokens: "under" and "standing."
 Common words like "the" are a single token.
 Rare or technical terms get split into more tokens.

 This matters for two practical reasons.
 First, pricing.
 API providers charge per token, with separate rates for input tokens (your prompt) and output tokens (the model's response).
+Output tokens are typically 3-5x more expensive than input.
 A long prompt with lots of context costs more than a short one.
 Understanding your token usage is essential for managing AI costs at scale.

 Second, token limits.
 Every model has a maximum number of tokens it can handle in a single request (its context window).
 This includes both your input and the model's output.
 If your prompt is too long, you need to either shorten it, use a model with a larger context window, or redesign your approach.